laravel/docs/validation.md

 <a name="rule-timezone"></a>
 #### timezone

-The field under validation must be a valid timezone identifier according to the `timezone_identifiers_list` PHP function.
+The field under validation must be a valid timezone identifier according to the `DateTimeZone::listIdentifiers` method.

+The arguments [accepted by the `DateTimeZone::listIdentifiers` method](https://www.php.net/manual/en/datetimezone.listidentifiers.php) may also be provided to this validation rule:

+    'timezone' => 'required|timezone:all';

+    'timezone' => 'required|timezone:Africa';

+    'timezone' => 'required|timezone:per_country,US';

 <a name="rule-unique"></a>
 #### unique:_table_,_column_